8base/Documentation/docs/backend/getting-started-readme.md

 # Overview

 **8base** is a Backend-as-a-Service.
-It lets front-end developers focus more on what they love and backend developers expedite their workflow.
+It lets front-end developers focus more on what they love and back-end developers expedite their work-flow.
 As our CEO likes to say, "it's totally awesome!"

 When using 8base, your project benefits from having:

-1. A fully scalable serverless GraphQL API.
+1. A fully scalable server-less GraphQL API.
 2. A fully managed MySQL Database that's hosted on AWS ([Aurora MySQL](https://aws.amazon.com/rds/aurora/)).
 3. Ready-to-use app services (Authentication, Authorization, File Storage, and more)
 4. 8base's rock-star team and [the Community](https://community.8base.com)